Update: A video has shown a phone that's supposedly the Google Pixel 3 Lite in detail, as well as revealing most of the specs.

 So don’t be surprised if its camera isn’t ultimately as capable as the snapper on the Pixel 3.
 That said, the same source had previously said that the camera on the Pixel 3 Lite would be just as good as on the rest of the Pixel range.
 Though it’s not clear whether they’re just talking about the lens there or about the whole experience.

 As for the battery, that’s supposedly 2,915mAh, which would make it exactly the same size as the one in the standard Google Pixel 3.
-We’ve only heard that size from one source so far though, so we’re less sure of it than some things.
+We’ve heard that size from two sources now, with one adding that the longevity of the phone is also similar to the Pixel 3.

 Google Pixel 3 Lite OS and power